Indicted Ald. Carrie Austin Resigns As Committee Chair, At Request Of Mayor Lori Lightfoot

 Her proposed changes would allow companies owned by women and minorities to qualify for the program until they reach 150% of the U.S. Small Business Administration’s size standard, increase the time frame during which those firms’ average gross receipts are calculated from five years to seven; and revise net worth calculations by excluding non-liquid assets such as real estate, retirement savings and the owner’s interest in non-certified businesses.

-Critics of the city’s construction set-aside program have said companies owned by women and minorities are forced to “graduate” from the program too soon, leaving them unable to find work in the private sector for a couple years, until they qualify for the program again.MORE NEWS: 'Enough Is Enough': CTA Workers Union Speaks Out After Hammer Attacks
+Critics of the city’s construction set-aside program have said companies owned by women and minorities are forced to “graduate” from the program too soon, leaving them unable to find work in the private sector for a couple years, until they qualify for the program again.MORE NEWS: Where Do COVID Vaccine Mandates Stand?

 It’s unclear when the Contracting Committee will meet again to vote on that ordinance.